lbuk/portfolio-website/_portfolio/MapWithRugPlot.markdown

 ---
 layout: post
-title: Map with Rug Plot
+title: Marginal Distribution Maps
-description: Visualising the Less Visible
+description: Maps with rug plots
 img: /img/rug_map_merton_zoom.jpeg
 ---

-Experimental designs for a maps with rug plots.
-The aim of this minimalistic technique is to help visualise comparatively less visible built environment data.
-Maps with rug plots can be used to display building footprints and land use at borough-level.
+Experimental designs for maps with rug plots or 'Marginal Distribution Maps'.
+The aim of this minimalistic technique is to help visualise spatial data in polygon format.
+The Marginal Distribution Maps can be used to visualise building footprints and land use at borough-level, for example.

 <div class="col">
 	<img class="col" src="{{ site.baseurl }}/img/rug_map_haringey.jpeg" alt="" title=""/>